 Simple English definitions for legal terms

-Read a random definition: bill of exceptions
+Read a random definition: assisted suicide

 De facto adoption is when someone becomes a parent to a child even though they are not related by blood.
 This happens when a court decides that the child has been abandoned or is an orphan, or when the parents' rights have been taken away.
 The court then creates a legal parent-child relationship between the child and the adoptive parents.
 This means that the adoptive parents have all the rights and responsibilities of a biological parent.
 De facto adoption is different from fostering or legitimation, which is when a child is made legitimate by a parent related by blood.